cavalierej/cyclistic-case-study/README.md

       ;
       ```
     - I ranked all the trips, using the 'ended_at' column to distinguish between the duplicates.
 There was little information between the two duplicate rows to distinguish between them.
 I reviewed each row individually because there were only around 200 duplicates, so I knew a RANK() function would work; however, if there was absolutely no way to distinguish between the duplicates, a ROW_NUMBER() function would’ve also worked.
+        - This will allow me to select only the unique trips by selecting the highest value from the ranked column.
     - Checked to ensure that no trips were duplicated more than once.
 From the previous step, I saw that there was only around 200 duplicates and didn’t see any ride_id value with a count higher than 2, but I created a query anyways to be sure.
         - ``` SQL
           SELECT *